rebers/4o-mini-search-mcp/README.md

 It basically crawls the web, and gives you (or your AI coder) a super helpful answer.

-- **Get Docs**: Read the latest docs without searching/copy/pasting
+- **Get Docs**: Read the latest docs without searching/copy/pasting.
-- **Save Money**: Pay just 1-3 cents per search instead of wasting credits.
+- **Save Money**: Pay just 1-3 cents per search instead of wasting monthly credits.
 - **Beginner-Friendly**: Works right out of the box thanks to a simple `npx` command.
 - **Super Compatible**: Works seamlessly with Claude, Cursor AI, and other popular MCP clients
 - **Flexible APIs**: Use with either OpenAI directly, or OpenRouter.ai!

-## 🚀 Quick Start
+## 🚀 Get Started Fast

-Could not be easier, all you have to do is add it to your MCP JSON config file.
+Literally all you have to do is add it to your MCP JSON config file.

-If you don't know what it is, just give it a quick search like [this one][https://www.google.com/search?q=mcp+setup+cursor+ai].
+If you don't know what it is, a quick search like [this one](https://www.google.com/search?q=mcp+setup+cursor+ai) should help you out.

-## 🔧 Setting Up With Claude, Cusor & Co

-Just copy the configuration below, and that's it.

-Your AI can now search the web at a fraction of the cost!
+1. Copy this configuration into the JSON file of your AI coder.

 ```json
 {